 Galway and Connemara

-Ireland’s west coast is some of the most scenic; mountains, lakes, and plenty of sheep make it a popular spot for outdoor enthusiasts and nature lovers.
+Ireland’s west coast has some of the most scenic sights; mountains, lakes, and plenty of sheep make it a popular spot for outdoor enthusiasts and nature lovers.
 Galway, Ireland’s ‘coolest town’ is another must, especially for those looking to experience true Irish craic.
 Cozy pubs, boutique shops, and buskers in the street add to the fun atmosphere of this charming, coastal Irish city.

 Whatever your interests are, Dublin makes a good base from which to explore some of the best and most beautiful areas of Ireland.